h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 >
 > Any connection MUST use historic RADIUS/TLS.
 >
 > This flag is included here only for logical completeness.
-Implementations of this specification SHOULD be configured to always use ALPN.
+Implementations of this specification SHOULD be configured to always send one or more ALPN strings.
+This data signals that the implementation is capable performing ALPN negotiation, even if it is not currently configured to use RADIUS/1.1
 >
 >> Client Behavior
 >>